CrystalTechSAS/jcrystal_documentation/getting_started/creating_app.md

 ![Utils folder](https://github.com/CrystalTechSAS/jcrystal_documentation/raw/master/images/utils_folder.png "Utils folder")

+8. Refresh your project by going to `File > Refresh`.

+9. If you see any errors, try updating your project from maven by right-clicking project and going to `Maven > Update project`.

+### Optional steps

+These steps are not mandatory, but can help you enjoy your experience with jCrystal:

-8. Right click your project and select `Properties`.
+1. Right click your project and select `Properties`.
 On the properties dialog, go to `Java Compiler` and check the option "Store information about method parameters".

 ![Store information about method parameters](https://github.com/CrystalTechSAS/jcrystal_documentation/raw/master/images/store_information.png "Store information about method parameters")

-9. Click **Apply and Close**.
+2. Click **Apply and Close**.

-10. On the dialog to rebuild the project, click **Yes**.
+3. On the dialog to rebuild the project, click **Yes**.

-11. Refresh your project by going to `File > Refresh`.

-12. _Optional:_ Delete the `Hello App Engine.java` as well as the tests folder.
+4. Delete the `Hello App Engine.java` as well as the **`src/java/tests`** folder.
 From now on you won't need that much code to create a web service :wink:.

-13. _Optional:_ If you see any errors, try updating your project from maven by right-clicking project and going to `Maven > Update project`.

 ## Create and setup a key